Mastering TipKit: Advanced

 }

-Unfortunately, due to current Predicate limitations, we are still unable to use the following rules (which would cause the application to crash at runtime):
+Unfortunately, due to current limitations with Predicate, we still cannot use the following rule (this rule would cause the app to crash at runtime):

 Swift